Last Updated: 14/03/2019

 cross device colour matching

-Rendering Intent choice should not be made by rule of thumb or even by blanket recommendation, it is actually far better if selecting a rendering intent is considered to be an image dependent creative choice.
+Rendering Intent choice should not be made by rule of thumb or even by blanket recommendation, it is actually far better if rendering intent selection is considered to be an image dependent and creative choice.
 This is because the way in which the colours are translated in the calculations from one colour space to the other is controlled by Rendering Intent choice and can significantly affect final reproduction.